 The Political Science and Public Administration Department has three major objectives.
 First, the department provides students with a traditional liberal arts education.
 The department’s offerings in the university-wide liberal studies program create an awareness and understanding of national and international political processes.
 Second, the department’s professional and pre-professional programs in political science, law, public administration and education facilitate the development of talented and ethical leaders and educators.
 Third, the department’s faculty and students study and assist in the resolution of political and administrative problems in the local community, the Upper Peninsula region and the state.

-The department offers majors in political science, public administration and political science/pre-law.
+The department offers majors in political science, public administration, political science/pre-law and paralegal.
 Students interested in secondary teaching must apply for admittance to and pursue the professional education emphasis along with a political science major or minor.
 A political science minor and a public administration minor are available and can be arranged to complement a variety of majors.
 An interdisciplinary major in secondary education social studies is offered by the department, along with support courses in the international studies major.
 See the “International Studies” section of this bulletin.

 Internships in public administration and law are secured for qualified juniors and seniors.
 Internships are available at the local, state and national level.
 Competitive scholarships for student interns in the nation’s capital are provided through NMU’s Washington Center Internship Program.